Inclusion and Belonging

-The Parkland School District has had a focus on Equity and Inclusion for a number of years and is pleased to continue its work this school year.
+The Parkland School District has had a focus on Inclusion and Belonging for a number of years and is pleased to continue its work this school year.

 2021-2022 School Year Updates

 *Created a new Superintendent Student Leadership Council to glean feedback directly from students.
 Students are working on projects that are aimed to better the school climate.
 At SMS, students have been empowered to update the New Student Orientation event.
 At OMS and PHS, students are working on planning events that promote school spirit and inclusivity.

 *Continued to meet with Staff Cohort periodically this year.

 *Continued the Community Cohort with meetings in December and January.